Lane County Court Records

 Arrest and Incident Records

-The Lane County Sheriff’s Office maintains arrest reports, citations, and incident logs.
-Requests can be submitted through the Sheriff’s Online Records Request Portal or by mailing a completed Public Records Request Form with payment.
+The Lane County Sheriff's Office maintains arrest reports, citations, and incident logs.
+You can submit requests through the Sheriff's Online Records Request Portal or by mailing a completed Public Records Request Form with payment.
 Contact the Police Records Unit for current fees.

 Address: 125 E. 8th Avenue, Room 140, Eugene, OR 97401